-Let's create simple T-SQL template form generator for ASP.NET:
+Let’s create a simple T-SQL template form generator for ASP.NET:

 Declare @width varchar(3)